thalen-lab/thalen-website-project/case-studies-content.md

 **Solution:**

-NexDyne implemented a FedRAMP iPaaS (Integration Platform as a Service) solution that unified all 12 legacy systems under a single interface.
+Thalen Technologies implemented a FedRAMP iPaaS (Integration Platform as a Service) solution that unified all 12 legacy systems under a single interface.
 The platform enables seamless data exchange between systems while maintaining HIPAA compliance and federal security standards.
 Staff can now access all necessary information through one portal without switching between applications.

 **Results:**